Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 ## Measures of presortedness in cpp-sort

 In **cpp-sort**, measures of presortedness are implemented as instances of some specific function objects.
-They take either a range or a pair of iterators and return how much disorder there is in the sequence according to the measure.
+They accept either a range or an iterator/sentinel pair, and return how much disorder there is in the sequence according to the measure.
+The type of the returned variable is the *difference type* of the passed iterator.
 Just like sorters, measures of presortedness can handle custom comparison and projection functions, and with the same degree of freedom when it comes to how they can be called:

 ```cpp
 using namespace cppsort;